Retirement Community Partners with Local Alzheimer’s Association® Chapter to Raise Awareness, Funds

 About Concordia Life Care Community

-Set on about 15 acres in Oklahoma City, Concordia is a Life Care community where one can live independently, and be guaranteed access to assisted living, memory care, skilled nursing or long-term care should the need ever arise.
+Set on about 15 acres in Oklahoma City, Concordia is a Life Care community where one can enjoy an independent living lifestyle, and be guaranteed access to assisted living, memory care, skilled nursing or long-term care should the need ever arise.
 Here, residents embrace life, stay fit, enjoy chef-prepared cuisine, grow intellectually and engage in meaningful activities.
 Concordia is a nonprofit organization committed to upholding Christian values by serving the community through programs including free Wellness on Wheels clinics, its DME/furniture donation program and mobile meals and more.